MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/graph-shortest-paths-operator.md

 |---|---|---|---|
 |South-West|[<br>  "South",<br>  "Central",<br>  "North"<br>]|[<br>  "red",<br>  "red",<br>  "red"<br>]|North|

-### Example: Finding All Shortest Paths between two train stations
+### Finding all shortest paths between two train stations

-Similar to the previous example, this one finds the shortest paths in a transportation network.
-The difference is the usage of `output=all`, which results in returning all shortest paths.
+The following example, like the previous example, finds the shortest paths in a transportation network.
+However, it uses `output=all`, so returns all shortest paths.

 :::moniker range="azure-data-explorer"
 > [!div class="nextstepaction"]